Lower Saxony: Politics

-Since 1948, politics in the state have been dominated by the centre-right Christian Democratic Union (CDU) and the centre-left Social Democratic Party.
+Since 1948, politics in the state have been dominated by the centre-right Christian Democratic Union (CDU) and the centre-left Social Democratic Party (SPD).
 Lower Saxony was one of the origins of the German environmentalist movement in reaction to the state government's support for underground nuclear waste disposal.
 This led to the formation of the German Green Party in 1980.
 Germany's multi-party system generally requires coalitions to be made because parties usually do not have outright majorities.

 The Minister-President heads the state government, acting as a head of state (even if the federated states have the status of a state do not establish the office of a head of state but merge the functions with the head of the executive branch) as well as the government leader.
 They are elected by the Landtag of Lower Saxony.

 The former Minister-President, Christian Wulff, led a coalition of his CDU with the Free Democratic Party between 2003 and 2010.
 In the 2008 election, the ruling CDU held on to its position as the leading party in the state, despite losing votes and seats.
 The CDU's coalition with the Free Democratic Party retained its majority although it was cut from 29 to 10.
 The election also saw the entry into the state parliament for the first time of the leftist The Left party.
 On 1 July 2010 David McAllister was elected Minister-President.

 After the state election on 20 January 2013, Stephan Weil of the Social Democrats was elected as the new Minister-President.
 He governed in coalition with the Greens.
 After the state election in September 2017, Stephan Weil remained Minister-President, with the SDP in coalition with the CDU.
 After the 2022 Election, Weil was once again elected as Minister-President with an SDP-Greens coalition.